GridTools/gt4py/docs/development/ADRs/0018-Canonical_SDFG_in_GT4Py_Transformations.md

 12. Two map ranges, i.e. the pair map/iteration variable and range, can only be fused if they have the same name _and_ cover the same range.
     - [Rationale 1]: Because of rule 11, we will only fuse maps that actually makes sense to fuse.
-    - [Rationale 2]: This allows to fusing maps without performing a renaming on the map variables.
+    - [Rationale 2]: This allows fusing maps without renaming the map variables.
     - [Note]: This rule might be dropped in the future.

 ## Consequences